Greater Celandine (Celandine)

 —Part Used—The whole herb, collected in the wild state, from May to July, when in flower, and dried.
 Likewise, the fresh juice.

-—Constituents—The alkaloids Chelidonine and Chelerythrin, the latter narcotic and poisonous, also the two nearly allied alkaloids, Homochelidonine A, and Homocheli donine B. In addition, Protopine and Sanguinarine, and a body named Chelidoxanthin, a neutral principle.
+—Constituents—The alkaloids Chelidonine and Chelerythrin, the latter narcotic and poisonous, also the two nearly allied alkaloids, Homochelidonine A, and Homocheli donine B. In addition, Protopine and Sanguinarine, and a body named Chelidoxanthin, a neutral bitter principle.

 —Medicinal Action and Uses—Alterative, Anti-inflammatory, Antifungal properties, Antiviral properties, Antimicrobial activity, Antitumor, Candida albicans, Choleretic – increase bile flow, diuretic, dyspepsia, Hepatoprotective – liver protection, peptic ulcers, purgative and Streptococcus.
 It is used in jaundice, eczema, scrofulous diseases, etc. #

 The infusion of 1 OZ. of the dried herb to a pint of boiling water being taken in wineglassful doses.
 The infusion is a cordial and greatly promotes perspiration.
 The addition of a few aniseeds in making a decoction of the herb in wine has been held to increase its efficacy in removing obstructions of the liver and gall.
 A fluid extract is also prepared, the dose being 1/2 to 1 drachm.
 Eight to 10 drops of the tincture made from the whole herb, or of the fresh juice, given as a dose three times a day in sweetened water, is considered excellent for overcoming torpid conditions of the liver.
-In the treatment of the worst forms of scurvy it has been given with benefit.
+In the treatment of the worst forms of it has been given with benefit.

 The orange-colored, acrid juice is commonly used fresh to cure warts, ringworm and corns, but should not be allowed to come into contact with any other part of the skin.